June 17th: Valerie's Law has been approved by the Dail and will now go to the Seanad

 This is why Court discretion taking a full view of what is best for the child is important.

-Q: Could someone losing guardianship rights still re-apply ?
+Q: Could someone losing guardianship rights re-apply ?

 Q: Would this come into effect when someone is charged with manslaughter or murder ?